 For immigrants who are living in the U.S. when their I-130 is approved, its significance is especially confusing; and especially important to understand.

-First off, let's repeat that an approved I-130 gives the person no rights to remain in the United States.
+First off, let's repeat that an approved I-130 gives a person no rights to remain in the United States.
 If you have a valid immigration status (for example, are within the time permitted to remain under a student, visitor, or other visa), you can remain until your permitted stay ends.
 But in any other circumstance, staying in the U.S. unlawfully while awaiting your green card is likely to result in that green card being denied rather than granted.
 See Must You Leave The U.S. to Wait For Your Green Card?

 The issue is that U.S. immigration law penalizes people who stay in the U.S. unlawfully.
 Those who remain unlawfully for six months or more and then leave voluntarily will face a three-year bar on returning.
 Those who remain unlawfully for a year or more and then leave voluntarily face a ten-year bar on returning.
 For details, see Understanding the Three and Ten-Year Bars for Unlawful Presence.